How To Be Desperate for Jesus

 If that were possible, it wouldn’t have been necessary for Jesus to die on the cross for your sins.

-Diligence is not something that purses a certain style of dress.
 A Pharisee had to have all his clothing just right.
-He needed the Scriptures to be hanging from his forehead and he had to do everything just right all week and not do anything on the Sabbath.
+He needed the Scriptures to be hanging from his forehead and he had to do everything perfectly all week and not do anything on the Sabbath.
 He had all sorts of rules to follow.

 It’s kind of embarrassing for me to tell you that I ever wore a dress all of the time.
-I painted in a dress, rode a bike in a dress, I cared for our rabbits in the barn in a dress.
-For several years, I wore a dress for everything.
+I painted in a dress, rode a bike in a dress, and cared for our rabbits in the barn in a dress.
 There was nothing that I couldn’t do in a dress.

-I was diligent and desperate for Jesus.
-I was seeking after Him.
+I honestly was desperate for Jesus.
+I was seeking Him in the wrong way.

-I watched as our pastor fell deep into sin.
+I watched as our pastor fall deep into sin.

-I watched as others also fell far away from the Lord.
+I watched as others also fall far away from the Lord.

-I’m only sharing this with you hoping that it provides you with a vivid example of the difference between holiness that lacks grace and holiness that is desperate in the pursuit of God.
+I’m only sharing this with you hoping that it provides you with a vivid example of the difference between holiness that lacks grace and holiness that is desperate after God for God Himself.